 Textbooks: All textbooks used at the university are available at the ULM Bookstore located in Sandel Hall on campus.
-Visit the bookstore Web site (ulmbookstore.com) to buy or reserve your books online.
-A good selection of other merchandise, including apparel and gifts, is also available through the site.
+Visit the bookstore Web site (ulmbookstore.com) to buy, rent or reserve your books online.
+A good selection of other merchandise, including apparel and gifts, is also available through the web site or at the on-campus location.